Bijelo Dugme: Alen Islamović years and disbandment (1986–89)

+A number of critics, however, expressed their dislike for the album.
+One of them was Belgrade rock journalist Dragan Kremer.
+In 1987, Kremer appeared as guest on TV Sarajevo's show Mit mjeseca (Myth of the Month), a programme pitting Yugoslav rock critics against the country's rock stars, allowing critics to directly pose questions to musicians sitting across from them in the same studio.
+In the case of Kremer's appearance, however, Bregović wasn't in the studio due to being on tour—Kremer's taped questions were thus shown to Bregović while his reaction was filmed.
+Expressing his opinion about the band's new direction, Kremer tore the album cover, which provoked Bregović to publicly insult Kremer, eventually resulting in a large media scandal for the time.
+The incident however, did not affect the album sales.
+The tour was very successful, with the concert at Belgrade Fair featured opera singer Dubravka Zubović as guest.

 The double live album Mramor, kamen i željezo (Marble, Stone and Iron), recorded on the tour and produced by Redžić, was released in 1987.
 The title song was a cover of a hit by the Yugoslav 1960s beat band Roboti.
 The album offered a retrospective of the band's work, featuring songs from their first singles to their latest album.
 The album featured similar Yugoslavist iconography as the bands' previous two releases: the track "A milicija trenira strogoću" begins with "The Internationale" melody, during the intro to "Svi marš na ples" Islamović shouts "Bratsvo!
 Jedinstvo!" ("Brotherhood!
 Unity!"), and the album cover features a photograph from the 5th Congress of the Communist Party of Yugoslavia.
 Mramor, kamen i željezo was the band's last album to feature Vlado Pravdić.
 He left the band after the album release, dedicating himself to business with computers.
 However, he continued to occasionally perform with the band, on larger concerts, and was, until the end of the band's activity, still considered an official member.